 Already, millions of dollars private investment has come to the region through projects associated with the NRVLI goals.
 Visit the NRV Livability Initiative, browse the new Data Dashboard tracking our progress, and/or read about dozens of community projects putting NRVLI ideas into action in the semi-annual newsletters.

 The Community Foundation was pleased to be a partner in the Initiative together with numerous other local governments, nonprofits, and educational institutions and regional organizations to provide guidance to the overall development of the plans between 2010 and 2013.
-In July 2014, the CFNRV welcomed Kim Thurlow, former Project Manager for NRVLI, to our staff through an innovative partnership with the NRV Regional Commission.
+The Community Foundation continues to partner with the NRV Regional Commission to support the Initiative.
 Our two organizations now work together with governments, business, individuals, and nonprofits to implement the ideas in the Livability report.
-For more information, contact Kim Thurlow, Community Programs Director, at email@example.com.
+For more information, contact the Community Foundation at firstname.lastname@example.org.

 Old Prices Fork School Community Revitalization Project

 The transformation of the Old Prices Fork School brings together diverse community partners to support affordable housing, economic development and local food access for residents of the New River Valley.
 This spring the project was awarded $2.5 million from the Vibrant Communities Initiative (VCI) through the State of Virginia Department of Housing and Community Development and a $500,000 grant from the Appalachian Regional Commission.